Ramsdale 'can't wait' to see Saka thrive at World Cup 2022 after Euros heartbreak

 - Backs forward to shine in Qatar

 WHAT HAPPENED?
 Saka's failed final spot kick caused agony for England at Euro 2020 as they missed out on a first major trophy in 55 years.
-Team-mate Ramsdale praised the winger for working through the criticism after the tournament and revealed how his own personal experiences gave a helping hand in Saka's recovery.
+Team-mate Ramsdale praised the winger for working through the criticism after the tournament and says he is expecting the youngster so thrive at the World Cup.

 WHAT THEY SAID: “The kid’s [Saka] a lovely boy, he has time for everyone, he works super hard throughout every week," Ramsdale said.
 "He used all that motivation of criticism but more so the love that everyone gave him.
 I can’t wait to see him take this stage and thrive over here.